 This page provides an index of appreciations and obituaries of figures from the history of the radical and labour movement in the north east of England.
 Click on the links to read their full stories.
 If you know someone who should be included here, or would like to add something to one of the existing articles, please contact us.
-Two notable absences are Jim Murray, Convenor at Vickers for many years and T Dan Smith, AKA “Mr Newcastle”.
-We hope to have entries for them soon.
 The entries we have are predominantly male and exclusivly pale (but not stale!) so appreciations of radical women and BAME people, or both, would be especially welcome.
 The North East does have female BAME activists but, we are pleased to say, the ones we know of are still among us.

 Lionel Anwell Active in the Newcastle Labour Party from the early 1920’s.
 Because he was a civil servant from 1945 he was unable to stand for the Council till after he retired in 1973.
 He then served as a councillor for Moorside Ward for nine years.
 Born almost blind before the First World War he nonetheles survived and prospered.
 He was very well read, highly musical, and a lively conversationalist blessed with an excellent memory.